Microcredential Programs

 Transferable skills include time management, conflict resolution, interpersonal skills, and technical skills.

-Students who complete the Personal Finance Microcredential will increase their financial literacy skills and improve financial well-being.
+Students who complete the Personal Finance Microcredential will increase their financial literacy skills and improve their financial well-being.
 Through this course, students will learn more about options for investments, such as stocks or bonds, while also understanding the risks associated with them and ways to mitigate that risk.
-Students will learn a variety of methods to control their money, manage income taxes, use their borrowing power through prudent use of credit, and acquire major assets like an automobile, education, or a home.
+Students will learn various methods to control their money, manage income taxes, use their borrowing power through prudent use of credit, and acquire major assets like an automobile, education, or a home.

 Transferable skills gained include problem solving, decision making, goal setting, and utilizing productivity software.